Free SEO Tools Every Small Business Actually Needs

 Connect GA4 to Search Console.
 You'll see the full picture: keywords to clicks to conversions.

 Fair warning: GA4 has a learning curve.
+Took me a while to get comfortable with it.
 But the data is free and comprehensive.

 If you have a physical location or serve a specific area, Google Business Profile is non-negotiable.